IainMcHugh/milestone-project-3/README.md

 4. [GitHub:](https://github.com/)
    - GitHub is used to store the projects code after being pushed from Git.
 5. [Photoshop:](https://www.adobe.com/ie/products/photoshop.html)
-   - Photoshop was used to create the logo, resizing images and editing photos for the website.
+   - Photoshop was used to edit the logo, resizing images and editing photos for the website.
 6. [Figma:](https://figma.com/)
    - Figma was used to create the [wireframes](https://github.com/) during the design process.
 7. [Visual Studio Code:](https://visualstudio.com/)